 Memorial Hall may be the official name, but the space is almost universally known as the Hall of Flags.
 At the end of the Civil War, most of the flags of Illinois’s infantry, cavalry, and artillery regiments were displayed in rooms at the statehouse, along with a collection of national flags, standards, and guidons (regimental pennants) and some Confederate flags captured by Illinois soldiers.
 Nearly 400 of these national and regimental banners were re-installed in the Memorial Hall in the 1930s.

 Most of the flags—some already damaged by war and weather—were made from silk, which has decayed with the years.
-The hall’s display cases were not humidity- or temperature-controlled, and flags mounted against the south wall were exposed to sunlight as well, which is as fatal to a flag over time as cannon shot.
+The hall’s interior was not humidity- or temperature-controlled, and flags mounted against the south wall were exposed to sunlight as well, which is as fatal to a flag over time as cannon shot.
 Various conservation steps slowed the deterioration but did not stop it.
-In recent years many flags were removed to a warehouse at nearby Camp Lincoln, the state headquarters of the Illinois National Guard, and put under the care of the Illinois Military Museum.
-Flags were laid flat in special cases in climate-controlled building.
-The flags still at the Hall of Flags also have been removed from their staffs in order that their designs can be seen, which was never possible before.
+In recent years many flags were removed to a climate-controlled warehouse at nearby Camp Lincoln, the state headquarters of the Illinois National Guard, and put under the care of the Illinois Military Museum there.
+There, with more room for display, the old flags could be removed from their staffs in order that their designs can be seen, which was never possible in the Centennial Building.

 The Illinois state archives—the official repository of state documents of permanent value—are housed in the what has been known since 1995 as the Margaret Cross Norton Building.
 Norton was the woman who, in 35 years as superintendent of the Illinois State Archives, earned a national reputation in the field.
 Naming such buildings is usually done to make a political point or repay a political debt, but the new building really was the Margaret Cross Norton building, since it was built during her tenure to her specifications.

-The Norton Building was finished in 1938.
-The need for a such a special-purpose structure had recently been impressed on even the sometimes intermittent attention of the General Assembly.
+The Norton Building was finished in 1938, which for some records was too late.
 Valuable military records had long been kept in the State Arsenal, but when that building burned down in 1934 the fire took many records with it.
+The fire made clear the sensibleness of such a special-purpose structure to even the General Assembly.
 The result was an overdue commitment to build a repository that would protect against not only fire but paper’s other enemies, such as humidity, excessive heat, vermin, theft, and exposure.

 The archives were dismissed for years as state government’s musty attic, the province of equally musty scholars and librarians.
-But new information technologies have made more of their vast holdings accessible, and new public enthusiasm for local history and genealogy have made them desirable.
-The state archives also provides Illinois teachers with facsimiles of historic government documents and explanatory texts for use as teaching aids, and aids in the transfer of local government records to seven regional repositories in university libraries around the state.
-In addition to reference librarians—the archives provides reference services to more than 8 million public information queries a year—the staff includes restoration technicians who treat some 50,000 documents that have deteriorated from age, use, or mistreatment.
+But new information technologies have made more of their vast holdings accessible to the general public, and new public enthusiasm for local history and genealogy have made them desirable.
+The state archives also provides Illinois teachers with facsimiles of historic government documents and explanatory texts for use as teaching aids; archives staff also advises in the transfer of local government records to seven regional repositories in university libraries around the state.
+In addition to reference librarians—the archives provides reference services to more than eight million public information queries a year—the staff includes restoration technicians who treat some 50,000 documents that have deteriorated from age, use, or mistreatment.

 Illinois State Museum